Myszak7/Myszak7/README.md

 - Pronouns: she/her
 - I'm currently doing beginner to intermediate projects with the Arduino and various accessory PCBs
 - If anyone has suggestions for othre practice projects I can work on please reach out!
-- You can reach me on discord, username 'speedycheese'.
+- You can reach me on through discord

 ---